German gas storage levy adds to energy consumers' woes | Headlines

 German gas storage levy adds to energy consumers' woes

+Scholz, who has promised to help households cope with higher gas bills, announced a reduction in sales tax while the levies are in place.
+"With this step we are reducing the burden on consumers more than we are adding to it with the charge," said Scholz, without giving any figures.

-A charge to fund gas imports into Germany to boost national stocks has been set at 0.59 euro cents per megawatt-hour (MWh), gas market operator Trading Hub Europe said on Thursday, feeding into a sharp rise in consumer energy costs.
+A charge to fund gas imports into Germany to boost national stocks has been set at 0.59 euro per megawatt hour (MWh), gas market operator Trading Hub Europe said on Thursday, feeding into a sharp rise in consumer energy costs.
 The gas storage levy, set to kick in from Oct.
-1, comes on top of another levy on end consumers designed to distribute the cost of replacing Russian gas to utilities like Uniper.
+1, comes on top of another levy on end-consumers designed to distribute the cost of replacing Russian gas to utilities like Uniper .

+INFLATION CONCERNS The cost of the measures is initially charged to gas suppliers on the pipeline grid.
+That cost is then rolled over, under a supervised mechanism, all the way to end customers.

-Customers must by law be notified of the levy six weeks in advance of the proposed Oct.
+Customers must by law be notified of the levy six weeks before the proposed Oct.
 1 start date.
 The storage levy, which will remain in place until April 2025, will be first calculated in the fourth quarter of 2022 and then every six months after that.

 Russia has cited turbine problems as its reason for cutting gas supply via the main line into Germany, Nord Stream 1, while other export channels are also unused, or at reduced capacity usage.
 Berlin calls the events politically motivated. ($1 = 0.9831 euros)